 - Self-reflection and the ability to adjust their behavior depending on the team that they are asked to lead and be a part of

 Mike Cardus used experiential learning simulations paired with small group content delivery to ensure lasting learning from the programs.
-Within these programs, leaders were engaged in experiential, content-based programming for forty hours over a six-month period.
+Leaders in these programs engage in experiential, content-based programming for forty hours over a six-month period.
 The content covered:

-- Transference – Leaders experienced guided hands-on application buoyed by an understanding of the relevance of team and leadership theory, thus, empowering them to find applicable uses for the team membership and leadership styles.
+- Transference – Leaders experienced guided hands-on application buoyed by understanding the relevance of team and leadership theory, thus, empowering them to find applicable uses for the team members and leadership styles.

 Each of the fifteen leaders was required to propose, design, develop and institute a leadership project within their team.
-The project’s guidelines included:
+The project’s guidelines include: